Lang EN DE FR SE

 4

 Formulas taken from Webac's public Anwendungsbeispiele Kalkulation.
 The centrifugal force target F is calculated from the g-factor times the mass to be moved.
-For VT type pneumatic vibrators, divide the result by 0.85 to account for the correction coefficient.
+For VT type pneumatic vibrators, divide the result by 0.85.
+For VK types, divide by 0.60.
+For VR types, divide by 0.35.

 Wichtige Hinweise